• Skip to main content

 • Stir in cranberries and white chocolate chips.

-• Once the dough is chilled, form balls of dough, about 1 tablespoon, and place on the bakingsheet a couple inches apart.
+• Form balls of dough, about 1 tablespoon, and place on the baking sheet.

 • Bake for about 12 minutes, until slightly golden brown.